fastify/fastify-http-proxy/README.md

 server.listen({ port: 3000 });
 ```

 This will proxy any request starting with `/api` to `http://my-api.example.com`.
-For instance `http://localhost:3000/api/users` will be proxied to `http://my-api.example.com/users`.
+For instance, `http://localhost:3000/api/users` will be proxied to `http://my-api.example.com/users`.

 If you want to have different proxies on different prefixes you can register multiple instances of the plugin as shown in the following snippet: